api-evangelist/evangelism/README.md

-API Documentation
+API Evangelism
 ==============

-This is a project for tracking on the world of API documentation, visit http://documentation.apievangelist.com for more information.
+This is my research into API evangelism.